Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: Introduction

-Our second objective is to establish the following criterion ensuring the Bogomolov property of an abstract oriented pro-$\ell$ group $(G,\theta)$.
-Surprisingly, it only depends on low-dimensional group cohomology, but in a sophisticated way.
+Our second objective is to establish the following criterion ensuring the Bogomolov-Positselski property of an abstract oriented pro-$\ell$ group $(G,\theta)$.
+Surprisingly, it only depends on low-dimensional group cohomology, but in a sophisticated way (cf. Theorem~\ref{prop:bogo2}).